Lemons, Lavender, & Laundry

 Here’s the end result.

 Love, love, love this look!
-The total time spent to paint and wax this table was just a couple hours (which includes drying time), and the results are impressive.
+The total time spent to paint and wax this table was just a couple hours (including dry time), and the results are impressive.

 As you may be able to see, I now have a thin piece of wood under the typewriter to help distribute the weight and avoid the divot problem.
 I plan to paint and wax that piece as well, so it’ll blend better.